top of page

 A: See the links to housing counselors and legal information located on VirginiaMortgageRelief.com and StayHomeVirginia.com.

-A: The Virginia Mortgage Relief program (VMRP) is being established to distribute Virginia's share of the Federal Homeowner Assistance Fund (HAF).
+A: The Virginia Mortgage Relief program (VMRP) was created to distribute Virginia's share of the Federal Homeowner Assistance Fund (HAF).
 HAF was established under section 3206 of the American Rescue Plan Act of 2021 to mitigate financial hardships associated with the coronavirus pandemic by providing funds to eligible entities to address mortgage and other homeownership-related delinquencies to avoid default, foreclosure, or displacement of homeowners experiencing delinquency due to a financial hardship due to COVID-19 after January 21, 2020 (this may include a financial hardship that began before January 21, 2020 and continued after that date due to COVID-19), through qualified expenses related to mortgages and housing.
 This program is being supported, in whole or in part, by federal award number HAF-0092 awarded to the State of Virginia by the U.S. Department of the Treasury.

 Q: Who is eligible for this program?